Kashmiri Chili substitute options arranged side by side for cooking swaps

 Urfa Biber

-Urfa biber's smoky, almost chocolate-dark profile sits at 500-1,500 SHU — slightly below Kashmiri's floor — but its flavor complexity is remarkable.
+Urfa biber's smoky, almost chocolate-dark profile sits at 500-1,500 SHU: slightly below Kashmiri's floor: but its flavor complexity is remarkable.
 This Turkish dried pepper has a natural oiliness and a slow, lingering warmth that suits slow-cooked curries and spiced lamb dishes well.

 Use a 1:1 ratio and expect a smokier, darker result.
-Urfa biber is part of the broader Indian and South Asian pepper tradition's extended family of dried mild chilies used for depth rather than fire, which makes it philosophically aligned with Kashmiri's culinary purpose even if the geography differs.
+Urfa biber is part of the broader Indian and South Asian pepper tradition's extended family of dried mild chilies used for depth rather than fire, which makes it philosophically aligned with Kashmiri's cooking purpose even if the geography differs.

 #5